 Norman Thewlis (47), A pair of battle-scarred, tattooed fists with the angry remnants of an alcoholic attached to them.

 There is a great deal more to this exercise than many writers realise.
-It is, of course, about training screenwriters to invent characters, but on another level, it is about understanding the connection between what someone looks like and how they behave in the world.
+It isn’t just about inventing characters.
+It is also about understanding the connection between what someone looks like and how they behave in the world.
 The key question is, having read the description can I clearly imagine them?
-Ironically, in this instance, the writer’s job isn’t to help the reader understand what what the writer is imagining.
-The job is to stimulate the reader’s imagination.
+Ironically, our job isn’t to help the reader see what we imagine the character looks like.
+Our job is to stimulate the reader’s imagination.
 Understanding the difference between describing what you see in your head and stimulating the reader’s imagination is the key to good screenwriting.

 Exercise Two – Four Moments